17 Steps to Tame a Hamster

 If you want to tame your hamster, you’ll need to spend some time introducing yourself and letting it get used to your presence and your smell.
 Help your hamster feel comfortable by giving it a safe place to live, offering treats, and showing love.

-You need to provide a nice home for your new hamster.
+You must provide a nice home for your new hamster.
 Set up a suitable cage with some absorbent bedding to make your hamster feel at home.
 This also allows your new hamster to use the restroom in its cage.
-You’ll need to spot clean the bedding every day and replace it once a week or so.
+You’ll need to clean the bedding every day and replace it once a week for maintenance.

 Be sure also to keep a water bottle in the cage.
 Your hamster needs to drink fresh water to stay healthy.